andrewbutterfield/rtems-docs/eng/fv/approaches.rst

   to produce counterexamples
   in case a temporal property does not hold for a system model."

 Promela/SPIN
 ^^^^^^^^^^^^

-The current use of formal methods in RTEMS is based on using the Promela language to model key RTEMS features, in such a way that we can generate tests using the SPIN model checker (spinroot.com).
+The current use of formal methods in RTEMS is based on using the Promela language to model key RTEMS features, in such a way that tests can be generated using the SPIN model checker (spinroot.com).
 Promela is quite a low-level modelling language that makes it easy to get close to code level, and is specifically targeted to modelling software.
 It is one of